404src/exocore/_articles/ccna-summary.md

     - It also de-encapsulates the original Layer 2 header, and re-encapsulates with a new header destined for the next hop's MAC address.
 - A switch receives a message, looks at the destination MAC address, and forwards it out of the appropriate interface (or floods it).
     - This includes functions like adding or removing 802.1q VLAN tags.
-- NAT (changing the src/dst addresses before forewarding) is part of the data plane.
+- NAT (changing the src/dst addresses before forwarding) is part of the data plane.
 - Deciding to forward or discard messages due to ACLs, port security, etc. is part of the data plane.
 - The data plane is also called the 'forwarding plane'.
 - Layer 2 switches, layer 3 switches, and end devices typically operate in the data plane.
-- Network tasks that are typically performed in the data plane include the ecapsulation and depsulation of packets, the adding or removing of trunk headers, the matching of MAC addresses to a MAC address table, the matching of IP addresses to paths in a routing table, the encryption of data, NAT, and filtering by using either ACLs or port security.
+- Network tasks that are typically performed in the data plane include the encapsulation and decapsulation of packets, the adding or removing of trunk headers, the matching of MAC addresses to a MAC address table, the matching of IP addresses to paths in a routing table, the encryption of data, NAT, and filtering by using either ACLs or port security.

 Control plane
 - How does a device's data plane make its forwarding decisions?
-    - routing table, MAC address table, ARP table, STP, etc.
+    - routing table, MAC address table, ARP table, STP, OSPF, EIGRP etc.
 - Functions that build these tables (and other functions that influence the data plane) are part of the control plane.
 - The control plane controls what the data plane does, for example by building the router's routing table.
 - The control plane performs overhead work.